disdi/bare-minimum/_posts/2020-04-01-Berlin-zeig-mir-dein-Gesicht.md

 	Again I turned to the spirit, to this friend,
     She smiled and said our journey has come to its end.
-    This is the dream I will remember for rest of days, When it was revealed to me, Berlin's true face.
+    This is the dream I will remember for rest of my days, When it was revealed to me, Berlin's true face.